jove-decompiler/jove/README.md

 [^4]: IDA licenses cost an obscene quantity of money.
 [^5]: The Linux kernel implements UProbe tracepoints in a more general way by copying the instruction (which was replaced by a trap) to a dedicated memory region, possibly patching it (to handle any references to the current value of the instruction pointer)- and executing it _there_.
 [^6]: Credit for goes to [Tim Leek](https://www.ll.mit.edu/biographies/tim-leek).
+[^7]: For example: unless we know that a call instruction _returns_ (either through observation or the presence of an exit block), we won't explore the code it returns to.
+If the call never returns, whatever comes after it might be garbage.
+On architectures with variable-length instruction sets, making a mistake like that can cause a ripple effect.